Contemporary Ballet

 - Headshot

-- You will be asked to list the name, title, phone, and email of a dance teacher or artist who has agreed to write a Letter of Recommendation.
-On receipt of an email, he/she/they should be prepared to address the following:
+- You will be asked to list the name, title, phone, and email of a dance teacher or artist who has agreed to recommend you

-- Technical and performance artistry
+- Your technical and performance artistry

 - If you are a dependent, all financial information provided must be for your parent/guardian(s).